dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

 .. note::

-   The blue attribute sockets are just string sockets, used to look up the list of data stored in the geometry.
+   The blue attribute sockets are just string sockets, used to find which attribute in the geometry to use.

 .. note::